Where to Go in Puglia - A Local’s Guide

 In short, don’t sleep on Bari!

-Polignano is a small town about 30 minutes south of Bari and 15 minutes north of Monopoli.
-The draw here is the location more so than the town itself; the whitewashed buildings are literally built on the side of a cliff that drops directly into an almost unbelievably turquoise blue sea.
+Only 30 minutes south of Bari, the draw here is more the location than the town itself; the whitewashed buildings are literally built on the very edge of limestone cliffs that drop directly into an almost unbelievably turquoise blue sea.
 A tiny sliver of (always crowded) beach, flanked by cliffs on both sides, sits smack in the center of town.

 Pro-tip: